We are all failures - at least all the best of us are.

 Negative connotation after negative connotation after negative connotation.

 Sometimes what we call ‘failure’ is really just that necessary struggle called learning.
+Imagine the impact if we taught kids that ‘FAIL’ is actually an acronym for ‘first attempt in learning.’
 With a more positive perspective on failure, the more appropriate questions that should be addressed are:

 Can we avoid failure altogether?